vmthunder/spec/cachegroup.rst

 Proposed change
 ===============

+Since this cache is on compute-side, we add it into cache group after a volume is attached, and create a volume with cache for future use.
+To realize this, some modifications in cinder are needed.

 We propose the following changes:

-1. Nova should set up a configuration option to indicate whether to use the cache or not.
-If this option is True, the cache environment will be initiated when the Nova starts.
+1. We need add a parameter to attach_volume(...) which indicates whether cache or not.
+If yes, add the volume to cache group after it's attached.
-2. When Nova uses/attaches to a volume in Cinder, Nova should pass a parameter to indicate whether this volume will be cached in compute node or not.
-If cache wanted, this volume will be added to local cache before a instance connect to it.
-3. When Nova detaches to a volume in Cinder, Nova should checkout this volume whether it is be cached or not.
-If this volume has already been cached, Nova should wait it be removed from local cache and then start general detach steps.
+2. Some cache modules (bcache, dm-cache and so on) should be added into drivers.
-4. Nova should set up a database record indicates which volume is cached.
+3. Cinder should setup a database record indicates which volume is cached.
+4. When detach a volume, we should remove the cache first.
+5. To support dynamically cache scheme, add and remove disk freely, we need organize the cached volume as a group.
+For bcache, backing devices can be attached and detached at runtime.
+We can also add bcache under same cache group interface for uniformity.

-5. Dynamically make cache for a group of (one or multiple) HDDs by using a group of SSDs, the details of which is as follows.
-(Since we have already implemented the grouping functionality for flashcache, we take FlashCacheGroup, abbreviated as fcg, as an example to illustrate the procedure.)
+Since we have already implemented the grouping functionality for flashcache, called flashcachegroup, abbreviated as fcg, as an example to illustrate the procedure.
+Please refer to https://github.com/lihuiba/flashcachegroup for detail.

 *  Fcg uses dm-linear to create a logical group of HDDs and combine all SSDs.
 *  Fcg makes cache of logical HDD group with the linear combined SSDs,